Addressing Condom Supply and Demand in PEPFAR Programs

-Per World Health Organization recommendations, condoms should be provided as part of a package of comprehensive life-saving prevention services that include pre-exposure prophylaxis (PrEP), voluntary medical male circumcision (VMCC), and structural interventions that aim to reduce vulnerability to HIV infection.
-Condoms are key to a successful combination HIV prevention approach and remain a cost-effective tool and to date, the only multi-purpose tool for preventing HIV, other sexually transmitted infections and unintended pregnancies.
-While no barrier method is 100 percent effective, correct and consistent use of male and female condoms can greatly reduce the risk of acquisition and transmission of HIV, sexually transmitted infections and unintended pregnancies.
+The World Health Organization recommends that condoms should be provided as part of a package of comprehensive life-saving prevention services that include pre-exposure prophylaxis (PrEP), voluntary medical male circumcision (VMMC), and structural interventions that aim to reduce vulnerability to HIV infection.
+Condoms are key to a successful combination HIV prevention approach and remain a cost-effective tool.
+While no barrier method is 100 percent effective, correct and consistent use of male and female condoms can greatly reduce the risk of HIV acquisition and transmission, sexually transmitted infections and unintended pregnancies, and to date the only multi purpose tool.
 Consistent condom use is dependent on a reliable, widely available, and accessible supply of condoms.
 Social and behavior change programs are also necessary to create demand for correct and consistent condom usage.
 In many countries, condom supplies have been inconsistent and condom promotional efforts have been insufficient.

 Condoms and personal lubricants play an important role within USAID’s HIV prevention, care, and treatment efforts, and their promotion and distribution are most effective when integrated with other services as part of an informed choice and client-centered approach to prevention.